-Determines which emulator systems (files) should be assigned to which MPI rank in order to balance the number of active emulator systems on every rank for every iteration up to the provided emulator iteration emul\i.
+Determines which emulator systems (files) should be assigned to which MPI rank in order to balance the number of active emulator systems on every rank for every iteration up to the provided emulator iteration emul_i.
 If multiple choices can achieve this, the emulator systems are automatically spread out such that the total number of active emulator systems on a single rank is also balanced as much as possible.

-Parameters emul\i (int) - Number indicating the requested emulator iteration.
+Parameters emul i (int) - Number indicating the requested emulator iteration.

-Returns emul\s (list of int) - A list containing the emulator systems that have been assigned to the corresponding MPI rank by the controller.
+Returns emul_s_to_core (list of lists) - A list containing the emulator systems that have been assigned to the corresponding MPI rank by the controller.